• Skip to main content

 • 1 tablespoon salt

-• 175 grams spaghettini (6 oz) or use capellini regular spaghetti (note that these three require different cooking times)
+• 175 grams spaghettini (6 oz) or use capellini or regular spaghetti (note that these three require different cooking times)

 • 2 tablespoons olive oil (not extra virgin)